omnideconv/spacedeconv/README.md

 conda install -n base -c conda-forge mamba
 ```

-The, create a new environment called "r-omnideconv" with mamba:
+Then, create a new environment called "r-omnideconv" via mamba with the environment.yml file
+in this github repo:
 ```r
 mamba env create -f environment.yml
 ```